Link :

 ‘Sea Change’

 Crude in New York retreated 1.8 percent to settle at $85.77 a barrel yesterday, closing 20 percent below its June high to enter a bear market a day after Brent oil did the same.
-U.S. shale oil is set to boost U.S. crude output to the most in more than three decades, reducing demand for Canadian oil.“You’ve got a sea change there with the U.S., and if China isn’t picking up the slack that’s creating a lot of supply that wasn’t there before,” Kinsey said.
+U.S. shale oil is set to boost U.S. crude output to the most in more than three decades, reducing demand for Canadian oil.

 Economic growth in China, the world’s largest commodities consumer and Canada’s second-largest trading partner after the U.S., is forecast to slow to 7 percent and 6.9 percent in 2015 and 2016, the lowest since 1990, according to the average estimate of a survey of economists by Bloomberg.